WorldMM: Dynamic Multimodal Memory Agent for Long Video Reasoning: Additional Implementation Details

 \subsection{Baseline Setup}

-\paragraph{Base Models \& Long Video LLMs} For all base models and long video LLMs, the video input is uniformly sampled at 0.5 fps and capped at 768 frames, since we cannot process all frames due to context limit, as mentioned in \cref{sec:intro}.
-For Time-R1~\citep{time-r1}, we employ the 7B checkpoint\footnote{\url{https://huggingface.co/Boshenxx/Time-R1-7B}}.
+\paragraph{Base Models \& Long Video LLMs} For all base models and long video LLMs, the video input is uniformly sampled at 0.5 fps and capped at 768 frames due to context length limitations, as described in \cref{sec:intro}.
+In this setting, the models operate solely on visual frames without access to video captions or speech transcripts.

 \paragraph{RAG-based Video LLMs} For text-based RAG video models, we construct a knowledge base from video captions.
 Specifically, each video is segmented into 30 second chunks, and set of captions from these segments serve as retrieval pool.
 LightRAG~\citep{lightrag} performs dual-level retrieval, selecting either fine-grained (low-level) or abstracted (high-level) information from the knowledge graph generated from set of captions depending on the query.
 HippoRAG~\citep{hipporag}, in contrast, retrieves raw captions ranked by their PPR scores, treating each caption as a separate document.
 For Video-RAG~\citep{video-rag} model, retrieval is performed directly on the raw video using tools such as optical character recognition (OCR) and automatic speech recognition (ASR) to extract textual signals.
 Unless otherwise stated, we follow the retrieval specifications described in each model’s corresponding paper or implementation.